Skip to main content

 Adults with ADHD are likely to have a secondary disorder

-“Comorbidities” are when two or more conditions are present with a patient.
+“Comorbidities” are when two or more conditions are present in a patient.
 For people with ADHD, it is common for the disorder to co-occur with other mental health conditions.
 Around 20-40 percent of individuals with bipolar disorder also have ADHD and 5-7 percent of people diagnosed with ADHD will be diagnosed bipolar sometime in their lives.
 Personality disorders in general are present in more than 50 percent of adults with ADHD.

 Most interesting is how the disorders show up based on the ADHD subtype, of which there are three.
 (We will get into those later.)
 Patients with the combined subtype - which includes symptoms of hyperactivity, impulsivity and inattentiveness - reported higher rates of antisocial disorder, bipolar disorder, lifetime conduct disorder, major depression, psychosis and substance dependence.
 This proves that individuals with ADHD experience the disorder differently depending on their subtype and potential for comorbidities.